 Telling a more complete story

 Meeting the growing demand for the metals and minerals that underpin economic progress is the story the mining and metals industry should tell.
 And with the global population on track to hit 9.7 billion in 2050, demand will only increase.
 Whether from civil infrastructure to transport, technology to agriculture, medical to science, the products of mining support many sectors globally.
 Most critically, without mining and metals, the energy transition will be considerably more challenging.
 Minerals underpin most climate change efforts, with demand predominantly stemming from building the new infrastructure required to change energy sources and from electric vehicles and battery storage.
 The latter alone is estimated to grow tenfold by 2040.[ii]

 To overcome perceptions that may slow the flow of these key resources, mining and metals companies are putting people and natural capital front and center in their strategies.
-They are designing organizations and products for circularity, creating a regenerative ecosystem that finds value in reusing and repurposing materials throughout their processes.
+They are designing organisations and products for circularity, creating a regenerative ecosystem that finds value in reusing and repurposing materials throughout their processes.
 At the same time, mining and metals companies are continuing to collaborate and innovate to encourage technological advancement, collaboration, efficiency, inclusivity, and safety in the sector.

 Top industry trends